 Benefits of Dynamic Discounting

 Dynamic discounting is a program set up by the buying company that establishes a process by which buyers (customers) and sellers (vendors) can alter the standard terms of payment “on the fly” in a highly dynamic, flexible, real-time environment.
 You now have a voluntary system where the buyer offers the vendor an early payment discount.
-This approach is a big shift from the normal supplier discount paradigm where vendors offer the buying company fairly static discount terms on a “take it or leave it” basis.
+This approach is a big shift from the normal supplier discount paradigm.
+This is where vendors offer the buying company fairly static discount terms on a “take it or leave it” basis.
 Dynamic discounting is an efficient way to optimize cash flow in a highly dynamic, real-time environment.
 In this post, we will explore the benefits of implementing dynamic discounting in a high-interest-rate climate:

 Benefits